conormalone/BDB23/README.md

-divide plays into test-train 75:25 take random sample of frames within each play prepare graph where distance is edge, qb, OL, DL are node-types, binary pressure is graph feat train
+divide plays into test-train 75:25 take random sample of frames within each play prepare graph where distance is edge, qb, OL, DL are node-types, binary pressure is graph feat second model glm or random forest
+features: all player dist to qb, rusher to blocker, time

+train